Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `clientCertMode`

-This composes with ClientCertEnabled setting.</p>- ClientCertEnabled: false means ClientCert is ignored.</p>- ClientCertEnabled: true and ClientCertMode: Required means ClientCert is required.</p>- ClientCertEnabled: true and ClientCertMode: Optional means ClientCert is optional or accepted.
+This composes with ClientCertEnabled setting.
+- ClientCertEnabled=false means ClientCert is ignored.
+- ClientCertEnabled=true and ClientCertMode=Required means ClientCert is required.
+- ClientCertEnabled=true and ClientCertMode=Optional means ClientCert is optional or accepted.

 - Required: No
 - Type: string